lio8nel/notebooks/README.md

 # Notebooks

 Various notebooks on various topics, more to come here:
-* [fourier.ipynb](fourier.ipynb): Few audio / fourier explorations, moslty used to re-learn some basics around generating /modifying signals.
+* [fourier_generator.ipynb](fourier_generator.ipynb): Few audio / fourier explorations, moslty used to re-learn some basics around generating signals.

 ## Install